Magic distances in twisted bilayer graphene: Results

-Let us now focus back on the equivalence class of MATBG, represented by the Hamiltonian $\mathcal{H}_{\gaM}$ with geometric parameters $\thM$ and $\wM$.
-We may set $\theta_{0}{=}\thM$ and associate $\wM$ to the well-known interlayer distance $d_{0}{=}3.349$~{\AA} of bilayer graphene or graphite.
-Then, we can take any twist angle $\theta$ and its corresponding \emph{magic} interlayer distance $d_{\gaM}(\theta)$.
-These two parameters generate a BM Hamiltonian in $[\mathcal{H}]_{\gaM}$, which hosts the same number of bands, with vanishing Fermi velocity, as the MATBG Hamiltonian.
-However, the tiny dispersive widths observed in the quasi-flat bands of MATBG on the meV scale, are amplified by the $k_{\theta}/k_{\thM}$ factor, which may pose a limitation on the Hamiltonian of the $\gaM$ class with large stacking angles.
+for any other twist angle $\theta$, which corresponds to a BM Hamiltonian within the same equivalence class.
+Let us now return our focus to the equivalence class of MATBG, represented by the Hamiltonian $\mathcal{H}_{{\gaM}}$ with geometric parameters $\thM$ and $\wM$.
+We may set $\theta_{0}{=}\thM$ and associate $\wM$ with the nominal interlayer distance $d_{0}{=}3.349$~{\AA}, characteristic of bilayer graphene or graphite.
+For any twist angle $\theta$, we can then determine the corresponding \emph{magic} interlayer distance $d_{\gaM}(\theta)$.
+These two parameters together define a BM Hamiltonian within $[\mathcal{H}]_{\gaM}$, which hosts the same number of bands with vanishing Fermi velocity as the MATBG Hamiltonian.

-The construction carried out so far is valid at the CM level, within the limits outlined in appendix~\ref{Range}.
-Inclusion of relaxation effects is possible by a straightforward redefinition of the Fourier coefficients $\tilde{T}_{l}$, as mentioned in appendix~\ref{MArelax}.
-Nonetheless, $d$ and $\theta$ are two experimental geometric parameters, which uniquely determine, up to symmetry operations, the configuration of a TBG.
-For this reason, it may be possible to construct an equivalence class for the electronic states near the Fermi level, regardless of the underlying theory.

-Such a conjecture leads to two remarkable consequences. (i) In experiments involving TBG samples at small twist angles, the magic quasi-flat bands at the Fermi level should be achieved by tuning an external pressure, as reported in some previous studies~\cite{Chittari_2019, PhysRevB.99.045423, PhysRevB.98.085144, D1NR00220A, PhysRevB.101.155405}. (ii) The possibility to have quasi-flat bands at the Fermi level, in a TBG of twist angles relatively larger than the magic angle, may allow the characterization of MATBG, using an equivalent auxiliary system made of relatively small numbers of atoms per unit cell.
-While other scaling procedures with the same aim do exist\cite{PhysRevB.104.075144,10.21468/SciPostPhys.11.4.083,PhysRevLett.119.107201,prbnanoribbon} (see also Appendix\ref{TBNew}), connecting them to the defining parameters of TBG, the stacking angle and distance, may open to atomistic approaches, beyond the CM and TB approaches.